 Apple momo is a half moon shaped deep fried crispy snack with a crumbly outer crust resembling samosa and inner apple stuffing tasting sweet like Gujiyas/Nevriyos.
 The apple stuffing had dark brown colour, sticky in appearance and had a hint of cinnamon flavour within.
 They make at least 6" long momos and couple of momos followed by a bowl of vegetable sweet corn soup, was really filling!

-Reminiscing over the taste of Apple Momos tasted there in December 1997, I told Meena, we can make it at home.
+Reminiscing over the taste of Apple Momos tasted there, in December 1997 I told Meena that we can make it at home.
 I told her the probable ingredients that go into them.
 We made them at home, but it was not as good as what we had eaten there in Nepal.
 The outer cover was not very encouraging.
-Stuffing was good with all the flavours, but we used normal sugar that we caramalised alsong with apples and added cinnamon powder.
+Stuffing was good with all the flavours, but we used normal sugar that we caramalised along with apples and added cinnamon powder.
 The idea of making perfect outer cover and the stuffing came to my mind much later, after we succeeded in making Punjabi Samosas, and Meena started using Demerara Sugar in baking.

 I was in search of green cooking apple, but in Mangalore we hardly see them in the local markets.
 I got regular red Himachal Apples, but they were not too sweet.
 That served my purpose, and I added lemon juice to make them taste as tangy as cooking apples.
 Addition of bread crumbs dehydrates the apple chunks and makes the stuffing firm even after deep frying the momos.